Yurlov/coaclient_java/README.rst

 The application configuration will be saved to the local file if the request is succeeded.
 You should check the data you've provided to the library during application configuration if you see any errors in the browser.

-If client was successfully added and configured, you will be able to successfully get authentication tokens for Coursera API.
+If the client was successfully added and configured, you would be able to get authentication tokens for Coursera API successfully.
 Otherwise, an exception will be thrown telling you to set up your application for API access.

 Documentation